 A course in the operation of power machinery.
 Includes instruction and practice in the safe operation of lathes, drill presses, and vertical mills.
-Two lectures.
+Two hours lecture.
 Four hours laboratory.
 Four hours credit.

 MST 1124 - Power Machinery II (Prerequisite: MST 1114).